 - 2007-2012: Editorial Board, Native Title Research Unit Publications, AIATSIS

 Weir, JK & Duff, N 2017, 'Who is looking after country?
-Interpreting and attributing land management responsibilities on native title lands', Australian Journal of Public Administration, vol. 76, no. 4, pp. 426-442.
+Interpreting and attributing land management responsibilities on native title lands' (opens in a new windows), Australian Journal of Public Administration, 76(4):426-442.

-Weir, JK 2016, 'Hope and farce: Indigenous peoples' water reforms during the Millennium Drought', in E Vincent & T Neale (eds), Unstable relations: Indigenous people and environmentalism in contemporary Australia, UWA Publishing, Perth, pp. 122-67.
+Weir, JK 2016, 'Hope and farce: Indigenous peoples' water reforms during the Millennium Drought', in E Vincent & T Neale (eds), Unstable relations: Indigenous people and environmentalism in contemporary Australia (opens in a new windows), UWA Publishing, Perth, pp.122-67.

-Neale, T & Weir, J 2015, 'Navigating scientific uncertainty in wildfire and flood risk mitigation: a qualitative review', International Journal of Disaster Risk Reduction, vol. 13, pp. 255–265.
+Neale, T & Weir, J 2015, 'Navigating scientific uncertainty in wildfire and flood risk mitigation: a qualitative review' (opens in a new windows), International Journal of Disaster Risk Reduction, 13:255–265.

-Strelein, LM, Bauman, T and Weir, JK (eds) 2013, Living with native title: the experiences of registered native title corporations, AIATSIS Research Publications, Canberra.
+Strelein, LM, Bauman, T and Weir, JK (eds) 2013, Living with native title: the experiences of registered native title corporations (opens in a new windows), AIATSIS Research Publications, Canberra.

 Weir, JK (ed.)
 2012, Country, native title and ecology, ANU Epress, Canberra.